QuantitativeBiology/GenerativeProteomics/docs/source/Architecture.rst

 This diagram illustrates the overall architecture of GenerativeProteomics, showing how the different components interact during the imputation process.

-- **ProtoGain**: The main entry point that initializes all classes.
+- **GenerativeProteomics**: The main entry point that initializes all classes.
 - **Data**: Handles dataset loading and preparation, as well as the creation of the hint matrix, the mask matrix and the synthetic reference dataset.
 - **Network**: Trains the model using the attributes from the `Data` class.
 - **Params**: Stores hyperparameters and passes them to the network.